All Products

 normalized_test

-• false: prevention mode.
-In this mode, WAF performs protection actions, such as blocking, on requests that match the protection rule.
+• false: Indicates prevention mode, in which WAF performs actions, such as blocking, on requests that match protection rules.

 false